“The smallest act of kindness is worth more than the grandest intention.” – Oscar Wilde

 Why Volunteer at Community Caregivers?

-Our volunteers have expressed many different reasons for working with Community Caregivers.
+Our volunteers express many reasons for volunteering.
 In general, they all recognize that giving time to others builds sense of community and allows everyone to fare better than if each of us had to manage alone.
-Additionally, studies show that volunteers often experience an enhanced sense of well-being from their service to those who need a helping hand.

-You may recognize yourself in one of the statements below:
+You may recognize yourself in one of these statements:

 - “People helped me so much when my loved one was ill.
 I want to do the same for somebody else.”

 - “I like a sense of belonging in the community.”

 - “I can’t get out of the house, but I can call someone on the phone.
 I feel good knowing that I can be of use.”

 - “My mother lives out of town.
 I can’t be there, but I can help people here.”

 - “I want to do something that makes a real difference.”